derak-kilgo/hibp-download/readme.md

 `bash tools/download.sh`

 * Both tools work.
 The bash version is a little faster but the php version is the fastest resume.
 * Expect weird things to happen.
 You're triggering a download of 1M+ files 100 at a time.
 It takes a bit.
     This tool can exhaust a cheap routers file handles, cause network glitches or generally reveal problems with your network setup.
 * Expect this to take an hour even with a fast connection.
 * The final product will be > 58GB
+* Produces a download (storage/data) compatible with all other hibp downloader's tools.

 ### Convert your text index to a binary one.